rafaelravelli12/Projects-Javascript/README.md

 ### Estimeed Sirs,

-This repository is being used to allocate my public projects using Javascript.
+This repository is being used to allocate my Applied Projects based on DeLucca7 repository: https://github.com/DeLucca7/Formulario-Javascript-HTML-CSS

 Graciously,